adtzlr/contique/README.md

 - `scipy` (check if matrix is sparse and for a sparse solver).

 ## 🚀 Getting Started
 A given set of equilibrium equations in terms of `x` and `lpf` (a.k.a. load-proportionality-factor) should be solved by numeric continuation of a given initial solution.
-We start with the definition of a function
+Let's choose a function

 ```python
 import numpy as np